 The 10 Best Diaper Backpacks

 This wiki has been updated 35 times since it was first published in February of 2016.
 Diaper backpacks are a must-have when you enter the wonderful world of parenthood.
 They allow you to carry everything that your baby may need when out and about, while leaving your hands free for important tasks.
 We've included a wide range of styles here, ranked by their comfort, storage space, durability, and special features, like changing pads, insulated bottle pockets, and more.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes